aslamplr/logg/README.md

-#LOGG
+# LOGG
-A project to demonstrate React, MobX, and Firebase (Firestore) with antd components This is a work in progress.
+A project to demonstrate React, MobX, and Firebase (Firestore) with antd components <br>
+This is a work in progress. <br>
-My intent is to create an application to teach myself, and maybe others.
+My intent is to create an application to teach myself, and maybe others. <br>

 Demo here in [https://logg.today](https://logg.today)